 For maximum flavor, do both!

-will add more flavor and require less injecting.
+Injectable seasonings add flavor deep inside the ribs.
 Here's one I use when

 I'm in the mood for garlic.

-This makes enough for 6 country style ribs.
+This makes enough for 6 meaty country style ribs.

 Carefully inject a small amount of the mixture into each of the ribs.
 It's easiest for me to stick the needle into each end of the rib, and slowly pull it out as I inject a very small amount of the paste.
 Divide the paste evenly between the 6 ribs.
 This will add great flavor from the inside out.

-This easy rub seasons the ribs in preparation for the grill.
-This little recipe'll do up six big country ribs.
+This dry rub seasons the ribs in preparation for the grill, and will easily add flavor to six big country style pork ribs.

 Combine the dry ingredients, then lightly coat all sides of the pork ribs with the stuff.
 Not a heavy coat, just a nice even dusting...enough to color 'em up a little.
 Place the ribs in a glass dish and cover with plastic wrap.
 Let them rest at room temperature as you preheat the grill.